MrPants16/mrpants16/README.md

 # 💫 About Me:
-I am a CS student
+Hi, I'm Rylan a CS student

 # 💻 Tech Stack: